Sarah Pavan: Personal life

 Pavan has a younger sister, Rebecca, who also played indoor volleyball at the University of Kentucky and for certain European clubs.
 She too competed for the Canadian women's national team.
+Pavan has a YouTube channel, in which she and her husband Adam reviews popular volleyball anime "Haikyu!".
+She announced her pregnancy with her first child in May 2025.
+She gave birth to a daughter in September 2025.